Free at Last

 Which he accepts unconditionally,

-As his own unique hope of happiness.
+As his own unique hope for happiness.
 225

 Lucignano, 6 June 2006